devhausleipzig/camp8-state-exercises/README.md

 Use the HTML input with type "color" to collect the users 1st, 2nd and 3rd favourite colour, in 3 seperate inputs.

 Initialise one `useState` with an object containing 3 keys:
-- firstColour
+- first
-- secondColour
+- second
-- thirdColour
+- third

 Write an onInput handler that saves the value of each individual input, to their respective key, in the stateful object.